luc-vermeylen/v-ratio-demo/README.md

 This problem is compounded by the pipeline's adaptive binning.
 Because bin resolution is chosen dynamically based on the trial count available in each cell, splitting the data into condition-specific blocks also shrinks the trial count per cell — which can trigger a *coarser* binning scheme on top of having more blocks (e.g. a pooled cell with 400 trials might use 10 bins, while the same cell split into two 200-trial blocks might drop to 6 bins each).

-Comparing a model evaluated on pooled data to a model evaluated on split data therefore violates the foundational assumptions of model selection.
-The resulting G2 and BIC values are computed on different scales, making them incomparable.
+Comparing a model evaluated on pooled data to a model evaluated on split data therefore puts the resulting G2 and BIC values on different scales, making them incomparable.

 ### The Solution: Constant Likelihood Spaces, Flexible Parameters
 By decoupling data partitioning from parameter flexibility, the pipeline ensures valid model selection: